learn-co-curriculum/react-ts-jsx/README.md

 }
 ```

-Each of these are valid components, but _all_ of these components have _one_
+Each of these is a valid component, but _all_ of these components have _one_
 returned JSX element that contains everything else.
 Without an element that
 wraps the returned JSX in a component, we will get an error.